redfin/react-server/integration-tests/README.md

 [09:31:27] Finished 'test' after 13 s
 ```

 Each little green dot is a test spec that passed.
 Every red "F" is a test that failed, but you probably know that if you have written Jasmine tests before.
+There may be a few errors logged to the console as part of tests that expect an error.
+As long as it says "0 failures", the tests passed.

 ## Tutorial: Writing an integration test

 We're using [Jasmine 2.3.x](http://jasmine.github.io/2.3/introduction.html) as our test runner.
 Most tests take the following form:

-1. Create a `Page` class that exercises the `react-server `functionality that you want to test.
+1. Create a `Page` class that exercises the `react-server` functionality that you want to test.
 1. Write a Jasmine spec that starts up a server with that page and then fires up a [Zombie](https://github.com/assaf/zombie) browser to make assertions about the rendered content.

 ### Creating a `Page` class that exercises `react-server`

 Let's say that we wanted to just test that `react-server` will render a simple "Hello, world!" page.

-First, make a subdirectory of `core/__tests__/integration`, called "helloWorld".
-By convention, Spec files and Page files should not be placed in the `integration` directory.
-I expect that most of these directories will have one Spec file and one or more Page files, but it's certainly reasonable to put multiple related Spec files in a directory together.
+First, make a subdirectory of `react-server/integration-tests/src/__tests__`, called "helloWorld".
+Please don't put Spec files and Page files directly in the `__tests__` directory.
+I expect that most of the `__tests__` sub-directories will have one Spec file and one or more Page files, but it's certainly reasonable to put multiple related Spec files in a directory together.

 Next, we'd write a `Page` class that exercises the  functionality we want to test in `react-server`:

 ```
-// react-server/core/__tests__/integration/helloWorld/HelloWorldPage.js
+// react-server/integration-tests/src/__tests__/helloWorld/HelloWorldPage.js

 // React is required because we have JSX. var React = require("react");